 This chapter is most relevant to Section F4(ii) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "define closing capacity, the factors that alter it, its clinical significance and measurement".
-There has never been a written SAQ on this topic, but it has certainly appeared in the ANZCA primary, and so we all know that it is just a matter of time before CICM appropriate it for their own use.
+In the initial version of this chapter, the author had predicted that, because this topic has appeared in the ANZCA primary, it was only a matter of time before CICM appropriate it for their own use.
+Then, it appeared in Question 7 from the second paper of 2019.

 - Closing capacity is the maximal lung volume at which airway closure can be detected in the dependent parts of the lungs